slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+> *"My thing is to work more than the others to show them how useless they are."
+-- Karl Lagerfeld*

+- "Don't try to be original.
+Be simple.
+Be good technically, and if there is something in you, it will come out.""
 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
 - "estava a perder o controlo da minha carreira" -- vertonghen
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!